ANCESTORS AND DESCENDANTS OF

 Examples of the three medal he received.

 After his return from North Africa Frank managed Beck’s Dairy at 60 Lombard Street, Bloemfontein and lived with his family at 70 Lombard Street.
-After he sold the dairy he bought ‘Happylands’, a plant nursery situated in Wilgelaan, Bainsvlei, in 1956.
+After he sold the dairy in 1956, he bought ‘Happylands’, a plant nursery situated in Wilgelaan, Bainsvlei.
 The family lived at ‘Happylands’ until after his death in 1978, but as the nursery was slowly dying due to a lack of water Frank had look for alternative employment.
 He started work at the Post Office Savings Bank as a bookkeeper in 1957 up till his retirement.
-After his death, ‘Happylands’ was sold and Josie lived for a while in Bloemfontein and later moved to Ladybrand to live with her eldest daughter until her death in 1990.
+After his death, ‘Happylands’ was sold and Jossie lived for a while in Bloemfontein and later moved to Ladybrand to live with her eldest daughter until her death in 1990.

 Frank and Jossie are buried in the Bainsvlei Cemetery.
 Frank and Jossie had the following children: (Frank Sidney, Eugene Rainford, Carol Anne and Lorraine Vivien)